Skip to main content

 Shoalwater Coastal Strip

-We recognise and acknowledge Aboriginal people as the traditional owners of Shoalwater Islands Marine Park.
+We recognise and acknowledge Aboriginal people as the Traditional Owners of Shoalwater Islands Marine Park.

 A group of limestone reefs and islands offshore and a string of sandy beaches on the mainland from Cape Peron to Port Kennedy.